Wasserkraftwerk Hagneck. Photo/ Foto: TES

 The so-called Jura water correction (La Correction des Eaux du Jura/Juragewässerkorrektion) occurred in two stages.

 The Aare was the primary source of concern.
 The river transported more water than the Swiss Rhine.
-The water level of the lakes was lowered by several metres due to these projects.
+The water levels in the lakes were lowered by several metres due to these projects.
 It created new agricultural, natural and recreational areas in this region.

-Even the island (île St. Peter/St. Petersinsel) in the Bielersee/lac de Bienne, the residence of Jean-Jacques Rousseau (1712-1778) in 1765, became a peninsula due to the lowering of the water level.
+Even the island (île St. Peter/St Petersinsel) in the Bielersee/lac de Bienne, where Jean-Jacques Rousseau (1712-1778) lived in 1765, became a peninsula due to a lowering of the water level.

 In addition, at the end of the nineteenth century, one of Europe’s first hydroelectric works, the BKW (Bernisch Kraftwerke), was built near Hagneck.